Narcissus (plant): Breeding

 For commercial use, varieties with a minimum stem length of 30 cm are sought, making them ideal for cut flowers.
 Florists require blooms that only open when they reach the retail outlet.
 For garden plants the objectives are to continually expand the colour palette and to produce hardy forms, and there is a particular demand for miniature varieties.
 The cultivars so produced tend to be larger and more robust than the wild types.
 The main species used in breeding are N. bulbocodium, N. cyclamineus, N. jonquilla, N. poeticus, N. pseudonarcissus, N. serotinus and N. tazetta.

-N. pseudonarcissus gave rise to trumpet cultivars with coloured tepals and corona, while its subspecies N. pseudonarcissus subsp. bicolor was used for white tepaled varieties.
+Narcissus pseudonarcissus gave rise to trumpet cultivars with coloured tepals and corona, while its subspecies N. pseudonarcissus subsp. bicolor was used for white tepaled varieties.
 To produce large cupped varieties, N. pseudonarcissus was crossed with N. poeticus, and to produce small cupped varieties back crossed with N. poeticus.
 Multiheaded varieties, often called "Poetaz" are mainly hybrids of N. poeticus and N. tazetta.

 Classification

 For horticultural purposes, all Narcissus cultivars are split into 13 divisions as first described by Kington (1998), for the Royal Horticultural Society (RHS), based partly upon flower form (shape and length of corona), number of flowers per stem, flowering period and partly upon genetic background.
 Division 13, which includes wild daffodils, is the exception to this scheme.
-The classification is a useful tool for planning planting.
-Most commercially available narcissi come from Divisions 1 (Trumpet), 2 (Large cupped) and 8 (Tazetta).

 Growers register new daffodil cultivars by name and colour with the Royal Horticultural Society, which is the international registration authority for the genus.
 Their International Daffodil Register is regularly updated with supplements available online and is searchable.
 The most recent supplement (2014) is the sixth (the fifth was published in 2012).
 More than 27,000 names were registered as of 2008, and the number has continued to grow.
 Registered daffodils are given a division number and colour code such as 5 W-W ("Thalia").
 In horticultural usage it is common to also find an unofficial Division 14: Miniatures, which although drawn from the other 13 divisions, have their miniature size in common.
 Over 140 varieties have gained the Royal Horticultural Society's Award of Garden Merit (See List of Award of Garden Merit narcissus).